 Master of Arts in Teaching (MAT) Program

-The Program provides individualized support for teacher candidates, in part through a collaborative cohort model.
-MAT candidates conduct a 27-week-long internship at two Durham Public Schools under the guidance of experienced mentor-faculty.
-Through graduate-level education and content-area coursework, students develop their teaching skills and become thoughtful leaders in the field of education.
+The Program provides individualized support for teacher candidates through a collaborative cohort model.
+MAT candidates participate in a 27 week internship, spending time teaching at two Durham Public Schools high schools under the guidance of experienced mentors.
+Through graduate-level coursework in pedagogy and their content areas, students develop their teaching skills and become thoughtful leaders in the field of education.

-The twelve-months Master of Arts in Teaching degree is designed for individuals interested in getting a license to teach in the following content areas:
+The twelve-months Master of Arts in Teaching degree is designed for individuals interested in getting a teaching license in the following content areas:

 Secondary English Education

 Secondary Math Education